guilsa/news-scraper/readme.md

 # Todo

+## Easy

+- Remove last n articles from ui, no longer needed
 - Make the express app simpler (shouldn't have used the express application generator)

+## Med

-- Add darkmode
+- Refactorings
-- Add logging to cron job
-- Add favorite column to sources (media bias) table
+  - Bring /services/bias up to parity with /services/articles
+  - Refactor scraper retry (ie. axios has built in functionality for this)
+- Remove inline css

+## Hard

+- Enable foreign key support
+- Backend should return article payload sorted by desc date and desc citations
+  - This may the fix auto-inc issue below
 - Fix auto-increment from articles table (https://www.sqlite.org/faq.html#q1)
   - Articles are being displayed to the user out of order
-- Allow users to filter by factual reporting and credibility rating
-- Remove inline css
+- Expand scraper to enumerate list of urls
+- Db model updates
+  - SqliteError: table articles has no column named citations
-- Add updatedAt in sources table as well
+  - Add favorite column to sources (media bias) table
+  - Add citations table to help articles table store list of citations
+- Add proper logging to all services (scraper cron task, backend, etc)
+- Add darkmode

+# Ideas

 - Migrate out out of sqlite
   - Consider [MySQL node.js drivers](https://stackoverflow.com/questions/30545749/how-to-provide-a-mysql-database-connection-in-single-file-in-nodejs) for their simplicity
   - Would unblock making it deployable to a PaaS (ie. Heroku, etc)

-# Ideas

-- Scrape articles and run google translate
+- Run articles through google translate
+  - Option: store articles in db or process data in real-time
 - Extract keywords and key phrases using tensorflow (ie retext-keywords)
 - Sentiment analysis (npm natural, python pattern)
-- Cross-reference news article (or from a special keyword extraction of it) to youtube search results for that particular day
+- Cross-reference news article (or from a special keyword extraction of it) with youtube search results for that particular day
+- Create an admin ui to manage the scraper
+- Add a message queue based system (ie custom or redis) to manage async tasks
+- Add updatedAt in sources table as well

+# Learnings

+**Database Schema Migration Best Practices**

+You can use migrations to create empty database schemas for development and testing.

+**Npm Pre and Post scripts**

+We can create "pre" and "post" scripts for any of our scripts, and NPM will automatically run them in order.

+**Npm config field**

+You can add your own environment variables using the "config" field in your package.json file.
+Note that this is great but "encourages confusing and non-12-factor-app-compliant patterns".